 Schedule Time to Start

-Hop into your calendar right now, and block some time in the next couple weeks to start your next year’s planning.
+Hop into your calendar right now and block some time in the next couple of weeks to start next year’s planning.

-You’ll set the tone for a calm end of year and outstanding 2018 for you and your team!
+You’ll set the tone for a calm end-of-year and outstanding 2020 for you and your team!

 What other reasons do you have for completing your annual HR plan now?